denimskirty/denimskirty.github.io/aboutus.md

   - also a luscious bleach blonde shag
   - employed and nearly unemployed
   - soon to be bicoastal
-  - (the dichotomy is crazy)

 some facts about this website:
   - book titles will not be italicized or underlined, sorry
-  - our instagram is/will be prettier, there are/will be more pictures and colors
+  - our instagram is prettier, old instagram @studentsforliterature
   - we are aware of the existence of substack
+  - used Centrarium theme